 For the superalgebras we consider, a choice of positive system is equivalent to a choice of simple roots in the GRRS, just as with even root systems.

 A choice of simple roots can be encoded in a Dynkin-Kac diagram, and one obtains a bijection between Dynkin-Kac diagrams and choices of simple roots up to Weyl group symmetries for a given superalgebra (see \cite{kac1977lie}).
-Just as in the classical case, if one chooses an Iwasawa positive system one can construct a Satake diagram from it using the results of the following lemma, which are standard.
-For this subsection we only consider one of the supersymmetric pairs in our table above, so that simple roots are linearly independent. \begin{lemma} Let $\Pi$ be the set of simple roots coming from an Iwasawa positive system.
-Then if $\alpha$ is a simple root such that $\theta\alpha\neq\alpha$, then
+Just as in the classical case, if one chooses an Iwasawa positive system, one can construct a \emph{Satake diagram} from it using the results of the following lemma, which is proven exactly as in \cite{satake1960representations}.
+For this subsection we only consider one of the supersymmetric pairs in our table above, so that simple roots are linearly independent. \begin{Lemma} Let $\Pi$ be the set of simple roots of an Iwasawa positive system.
+If $\alpha$ is a simple root such that $\theta\alpha\neq\alpha$, then